onap/sdc/docs/configuration.rst

     startDistributionEngine: true

     #This is false by default, since ONAP Dmaap currently doesn't support https
-    # Does https should be used with Dmaap
+    # Should https be used with Dmaap
     useHttpsWithDmaap: false
     opEnvRecoveryIntervalSec: 180
     allowedTimeBeforeStaleSec: 300